top of page

 Climbing under a rock slide on Coffee Bean or Red Canyon trail in the Mecca Hills

-Look at how this rock had cleaved perfectly with smooth surfaces on both sides.
-It looks like it was a man-made cut but actually nature took over and cleaved the rock along the weakest plane where layers have been compressed under extreme pressure and temperature.
+Notice how this rock has split perfectly, with smooth surfaces on both sides.
+It appears as though it was cut by human hands, but in reality, nature intervened, splitting the rock along its weakest plane where layers were compressed under intense pressure and temperature.

 Cleaved sedimentary rock along Coffee Bean Canyon, Red Canyon trail in Mecca Hills